-All the Reptiles kept at the premises are native of Western Australia.
+All the Reptiles at Naturaliste Reptile Park are kept at the premises are native of Western Australia.

 Beside snakes there are also various lizards, ‘Dragons’, frogs, turtles, and “Doug” the salt water Crocodile.